The Explorer of the Amphibians of Medvednica

 – enjoy walks in nature and well-preserved woods which cover over 80% of the Park area

 – hike on some of the 72 mountain trails of various difficulties and varied landscapes

 – ride on 8 circular cycling lanes

-– walk along educational trails and the Bliznec forest road which are suitable for people with disabilities and allow easy access for public buses for those who are not willing to walk
+– walk along educational trails and the Bliznec forest road which is suitable for people with disabilities and allows easy access for public buses for those who are not willing to walk

 – replenish or rest themselves in some of the mountain lodges or hospitality facilities and in two hotels (for those who wish to stay longer)